the commoditization of competency

 Competent leaders like concrete foundations.

+Anyway.
 I get concerned we are commoditizing competency.
-It ha some unseemly repercussions and even some dangerous repercussions.
+It has some unseemly repercussions and even some dangerous repercussions.

 I don’t mind being in the decommoditization business with regard to my own competency but , in general, it seems like it puts an undue onus on experts and the people who really do know their shit to be better at articulating competency than the asshats who have the ‘gift of gab’ and don’t know their shit.